Light, delicate texture and fresh, herbaceous flavours.

 Unlike most farmers that make cheese, Fraser and Rachel did it the opposite way around – they started with cheese-making and then went into farming!

 Whilst on holiday in Sicily in 2014 they read about a goats’-cheese maker ‘living the good life’ which prompted them to give up their successful careers as teacher and project manager, and start making cheese one-day a week.
-One of the first things they did was to read The Courtyard Dairy’s blog (www.thecourtyarddairy.co.uk/
+One of the first things they did was to read The Courtyard Dairy’s blog (www.thecourtyarddairy.co.uk/blog/making-ageing-cheese/i-want-to-become-a-professional-cheese-maker-where-do-i-start/) and followed its advice, including buying their first ever cheese-making kit from Moorlands, and booking courses at School of Artisan Food.
+They later told Andy Swinscoe “It was a very helpful starting point; a good thing you wrote it!”

-In September 2017 Fraser and Rachel were awarded a grant to help them to build a dairy on their own small-holding.
+In September 2017 ‘Norton & Yarrow’ were awarded a grant to help them to build a dairy on their small-holding in Oxfordshire.
 Thus, in 2018, they moved their cheese-making to their own farm and so completed the circle.

 Sinodun Hill cheese is named after a local chalk hill in the Thames valley overlooking the creamery.
 Sinodun in turn takes its name from the Celtic word ‘Seno-Dunum’ which means ‘Old Fort’.